Skip to main content

 • The legacy deprecation warning (Legacy environment variables detected (GATEWAY_PORT_START, etc.)) no longer appears.
 If it does, a legacy variable is still set — Gateway refuses to start when legacy variables and an explicit listener configuration are both present, so unset every legacy variable it names.

-• The Computed configuration block lists each listener (DEFAULT if you kept a single listener) with the ports, advertised host, routing and security protocol you intended.
+• The Computed configuration block lists each listener you defined, with the ports, advertised host, routing and security protocol you intended.

 [main] [INFO] [Bootstrap] - Computed configuration: